 Anyhow, this relates directly to here, not only because I was ever the dutiful fan, I even took a neat photo with some new Dodgers fans showing our support, but also because I got a Dodger dog(not the deliciously famous hot dog found at Dodger stadium)!
 Wendy had her first puppy, and ONLY the one puppy.
 He was born during the playoffs as the Dodgers triumphed, so he was properly named Dodger dog.
 He is a month old now and coincidentally has bright blue eyes.
 I never wanted the responsibility of a pet here in Kenya, however, the poor little guy tugged at my heartstrings since he was all alone, much like me, and now he is permanent member in my home.
 He even got a sponsorship from Petco, with the arrival of a care package soon, thanks to my auntie and her awesome groomer.
 It inspired me to do a project focused on animals, and now I am researching for a way to get a clinic day for pets here to spay/neuter, vaccinate, and disperse general love and care.

 Even with the arrival of a new puppy, we had to say goodbye to a friend.
 Samir bid farewell to Kenya and returned to America before he tackles his next big adventure, with the promise of returning here after (Samir if you are reading this, now you have an obligation to come back).
 I was fortunate to see him off in Kisumu.
-It was a pleasant day and a sad day, graced with Sobah’s wonderful hospitality, and feast of Indian delights that I had begun to miss desperately.
-I’m already back to missing them.
+It was a pleasant day and a sad day, graced with Sobah’s wonderful hospitality, and feast of Indian delights.
 I really need to become better at cooking Indian food, I bought a wealth of spices to help me in my quest and will try to recreate my favorites as best I can.
 Thankfully, Indian cuisine is easy to prepare vegetarian, and mostly is!
 Even paneer isn’t hard to make and on my list of recipes to try.

 My Young Farmers are still doing very well, and we just outreached to the orphanage, hoping to have some crops planted before the end of the short rains.
 The crops at the food hub are doing very well, and at least 5 of the pumpkin seeds are sprouting up nicely.
 I also helped apply for Nyakasumbi primary school in my area to acquire 1,000 books to fill a new, and very empty library.
 The library is also open to the public, so it benefits the community.
 As of recent, our application was approved and in the new year the library is going to receive new books!!